 Criteria voting was done using a "dotstorming exercise" where community members were asked to rank project prioritization criteria with respect to their importance (reference Figure 10.3).
-The results of the Dotstorming exercise provided weighted values for each attribute are shown in Figure 10.4.
-To simplify the model outputs and to limit double counting of criteria, "protection of critical facilities" was tucked under the Life Safety category; "infrastructure resilience" and "protect property" were combined under an Effectiveness category; and "environmental" and "cultural" resources were combined into one category (with each being a sub category).
+The results of the dotstorming exercise, shown in Figure 10.4, were later used to inform weighted values for each attribute.
+To simplify the model outputs and to limit double counting of criteria in the final model, "protection of critical facilities" was tucked under the Life Safety category; "infrastructure resilience" and "protect property" were combined under an Effectiveness category; and "environmental" and "cultural" resources were combined into one category (with each being a subcategory).